STF1998/Desk20/report/evaluation.md

 ### Study component testing

-The primary objective of our application is to time a ‘study session’, which is to aid students to focus better and achieve better productivity.
-Therefore, it is crucial to guarantee the timer is working accurately and storing data correctly to keep track of a user’s performance.
-Due to the time limitation, we were not able to implement testing on all units within the components but some of the most critical functionality, namely:
+The primary objective of the study component is to time a ‘study session’ and, as such, it is crucial to guarantee the timer is working accurately and storing data correctly to keep track of a user’s performance.
+Due to the time limitation, we were not able to implement testing on all units within the components.
+Instead, we focused on the components that offer the most important functionality, namely:

 - Retrieving the user ID correctly from the data service